shepherd98/Keras-Tensorflow-DenoisingModelsFramework-withTNRD/README.md

    data - Stores the data I use for the different pipelines.
 Each data directory must contain a folder of images to train, a folder of images to test, and a folder of images to analyze.
 Current data is only Train400Im68.
-These are the standard 400 training images denoising models are usually first trained on, and the then the standard set of im68 images these models are tested on.
+These are the standard 400 training images denoising models are usually first trained on, and the then the standard set of im68 images these models are usually tested on.
 Metric for denoising is PSNR (stems from MSQE) and SSIM.

    data_generators - This directory contains the different data pipelines.
 Only pipeline currently implemented is
     for Train400Im68.
 Every pipeline must have a data generator for the training.
 I liked the data generator used